bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## bulkDeleteIfcProperties
+## bulkDeleteModelProperties

-> bulkDeleteIfcProperties(cloudPk, modelPk, projectPk, data)
+> bulkDeleteModelProperties(cloudPk, modelPk, projectPk, data)

 Delete many Property of a model